14 Easy Ways to Cut Your Expenses

-Some things you can do to cut those expenses are immediate: Don’t leave the computer running, don’t run the dishwasher without a full load, hang out the laundry instead of running the dryer, turn down the thermostat.
+Some things you can do to cut those expenses are immediate: Don’t leave the computer running, don’t run the dishwasher without a full load, hang out the laundry instead of running the dryer, turn down the thermostat, reduce the temperature on your water heater.
 Shop around to see if there are utility providers that offer lower rates, particularly for fuel.

 One of your biggest expenses is likely housing – people whose income is below $50,000 a year spend an average of 36.6% or more of your income on housing.
 This is above the rule of thumb 30% recommended by financial experts.
 Lenders, when considering mortgage applications, like to see someone spend about 28% of their pre-tax income on housing.